jeromos55/Docker-projects/react-docker/README.Docker.md

 docker run -p 5173:5173 react-docker
 ```

--p 5173:5173 --> we need to connect to the container's port and the computer's port
+-p 5173:5173 --> we need to link to each other the container's port and the computer's port

 this create a container and runs the '**npm run dev**' command in the /app directory on the linux
 eventually we can see that page on the http://localhost:5173/ address